Global Stabilization for Causally Consistent Partial Replication: Optimization for Better Visibility

 which only reflects the causal dependencies locally.

 When a client migrates to another server, it needs to execute operation \textbf{MIGRATE} as shown in Algorithm \ref{alg:migrate}.
 Basically, the client will send its dependencies clock $\max(PT_c, GT_c)$ to the new target server for migration.
-For the target server, it needs to ensure the local storage has already included all the versions in the client's causal dependencies it should have before returning acknowledgment.
+For the target server, it needs to ensure the local storage has already included all the versions in the client's causal dependencies before returning an acknowledgment.
 Specifically, the server needs to wait until $\min_{k\in \mathcal{K}_i}(LD_i(k))$ is no less than the client's dependency clock, as shown in line $13$ of Algorithm \ref{alg:migrate}.

-Also, there is no exchange of Local Stable Time among the servers, since now the computation of GST does not include the remote heartbeat values.
-This implies significant savings in bandwidth usage as the number of servers in the system scales.
+Also, there is no exchange of Heartbeat Summary among the servers, since now the computation of $GST$ does not dependent on the remote heartbeat values.
+This implies significant savings in bandwidth usage as the number of servers increases.

-The major advantage of Algorithm \ref{alg:migrate} is increasing the data visibility.
-By line $16$ of Algorithm \ref{alg:migrate}, the GST for client's GET operations is equal to $LD_i(k)$, which is very likely to be larger than the original GST, because the latter takes the minimum latest remote heartbeat values for computation.
-Then the version returned by client's GET operation is more likely to have larger timestamps compared to Algorithm \ref{alg:server}.
+Another advantage of Algorithm \ref{alg:migrate} is to decrease the visibility latency.
+As mentioned, the $GST$ is now equal to $LD_i(k)$, which is very likely to be larger than the original GST, because the original $GST$ also takes the remote heartbeat values for computation.
+Therefore the version returned is likely to have larger timestamps and thus fresher compared to Algorithm \ref{alg:server}.
 Although there are extra delays incurred during the client's migration procedure as in line $13$ of Algorithm \ref{alg:migrate}, the penalty caused by migration delays is small if the frequency of migration is low.